 Indigo uses a validated, multi-factor assessment to measure four sciences: behaviors, motivators, social emotional attributes, and 21st century skills.

-The Indigo Assessment is most comprehensive assessment tool on the market, currently used extensively in the corporate world (90 countries and 40 languages).
+The Indigo Assessment is based on Target Training International, the most comprehensive assessment tool on the market, currently used extensively in the corporate world (90 countries and 40 languages).

 The Indigo Assessment is EEOC and OFCCP compliant.
 There are no adverse impacts for socio-economic class, race, gender, or disability.